Peranel

-Nestlé Waters H.Q. is the bottled water division of Nestlé.
-Founded in 1992, it is responsible for the production and distribution of bottled water worldwide under various brands such as Acqua Panna, San Pellegrino, Perrier, Vittel, Al Manhal and Buxton.
+Peranel is a bottled water business jointly owned by Nestlé and Platinum Equity.
+Founded in 1992 as the water business of Nestlé, it is responsible for the production and distribution of bottled water worldwide under various brands such as Acqua Panna, San Pellegrino, Perrier, Vittel, Al Manhal and Buxton.
+The company became Peranel, a joint venture between the two partners, in July 2026.

 History

 In 1843, Henri Nestlé established his first lemonade and water bottling factory.
 In 1866, the Nestlé Group was founded.

 In 1969: Nestlé acquired a 30% stake in the France-based Société Générale des Eaux Minérales de Vittel.

 1974: Acquisition of the German Blaue Quellen group.

 1987: Nestlé S.A. takes a majority stake in Vittel and joins with Arrowhead.